 The brown dirt road stretched on for miles.
-On either side of me patches of forest stood, interrupted by fields and small family compounds.
+On either side of me, patches of forest stood, interrupted by fields and small family compounds.
 Ahead of me, my friend Ismail pedaled on his bike while I followed closely behind on mine.
 The air and dust blew on my face as we rode along the road.
-I scanned the horizon, trying to spot our destination, a Togo UNESCO site.
+I scanned the horizon, trying to spot our destination, the Tamberma Valley.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.